 Aeneas asks the prophetic Sibyl for aid in reaching the underworld.
 When he returns, she tells how Apollo, whom she refused sexually, tricked her by giving her immortality but without eternal youth.
 Ovid provides the only extant version of this tale, which resembles the Trojan Cassandra whose prophetic gift from Apollo for refusing him was combined with the curse that she would never be believed.

-After the war with Turnus, Venus arranges for her son to become a god, looking back to the deification of Hercules in book 9 and ahead to Julius Caesar in book 15.
+After Aeneas' war with Turnus, Venus arranges for her son to become a god, looking back to the deification of Hercules in book 9 and ahead to Romulus' deification in book 14 and Julius Caesar in book 15.